readingcapital/readingcapital.github.io/volume-1/chapter-01.01-detailed-commentary.md

 particular social relations in which labour is performed.
-Put differently, it's not a quality of labour to produce value but a quality of the market to reduce labour to homogeneous human labour.[^10] The physiological equality of all labor, that there actually is a commonality in labour, is the material basis, the condition, for the social relation of abstract labour, but it is not that social relation itself.
+Put differently, it's not a quality of labour to produce value but a quality of the market to reduce labour to homogeneous human labour.[^10] The physiological equality of all labour, that there actually is a commonality in labour, is the material basis, the condition, for the social relation of abstract labour, but it is not that social relation itself.
 The fact that all labours are the expenditure of human labour makes it possible for society to treat all labours as equal, but is by